browserengineering/book/book/accessibility.md

 Next up is solving the issue of content being too bright for a user.
 The reasons why might include extra sensitivity to light, or needing to use a device often at night (especially in a shared space where others might be disturbed by too much light).
-For this, browsers support a *dark mode*---a mode where the browser---and therefore also web pages---by default have a black background and a white foreground (as opposed to a white background and black foreground).
+For this, browsers support *dark mode*: a mode where the browser---and therefore also web pages---by default have a black background and a white foreground (as opposed to a white background and black foreground).